Resveratrol

 - Human oral administration of 500 mg over 13 weeks

-- Resveratrol was detected in cerebrospinal fluid
+- resveratrol was detected in cerebrospinal fluid

 - Crossed the blood-brain barrier [1]